predictionguard/old-docs/pages/reference/translate.md

 ### `/translate`

-The /translate endpoint will return a JSON object with two fields:
+The /translate endpoint will return a JSON object response with two fields:

-- `translation` - The translated text.
+- `Best translation` - The translated text.
-- `score` - A score from -1.0 to 1.0 representing the translation quality.
+- `Score` - A score from -1.0 to 1.0 representing the translation quality.
 Higher the score better the quality.

 ## Generate a translation